aleshaleksey/fansys23/00-overview.md

   - An MP die to add 1d6 to a INT, WIS or CHA roll.

 The amount of SP or MP a character has is determined by how many SP dice and MP dice it has.
-A level one character starts with 1 SP dice and 1 MP and 3 dice points to assign as they wish for additional SP or MP dice.
+A level one character starts with 1 SP die, 1 MP die and 3 dice points to assign as they wish for additional SP or MP dice.

 - The total MP = **[Level x [Cha] + 2 x [MP dice]]**
 - The total SP = **[Level x [Con] + 2 x [SP dice]]**